aiming-taxonomy/glossary/readme.md

 Guessing where a target is going to be in the near future based on movement patterns

+## Precise - Tracking

+A sub-category of tracking for targets that are

 ## Reactivity

 Determining the change in movement of a target and subsequently reacting to it - specifically, the rate at which you can do this
+Also a sub-category of tracking for targets that change direction or speed often

+## Reacquisition

+The motion to place your crosshair back onto the target after it falls off and is no longer hitting

 ## Reading (Skills)

 Skills that require comprehension around where enemies are and how they are moving to predict or to better identify a target.

-## Reacquisition

-The motion to place your crosshair back onto the target after it falls off and is no longer hitting

 ## Routing